-Know more about raw honey nutrition and the benefits of consuming raw honey among the children.
-How many calories are contained in honey?
+Know more about raw honey nutritional info or facts, and the benefits of consuming raw honey among the children.
+How many calories are contained in 1 tbsp or tsp of honey?
 Is it safe to eat raw honey?
-What are the benefits anyway?
-All these have been answered in this article.
+What are the benefits of consuming raw honey?
+This article answers all these questions in detail.

 Raw Honey Nutrition Facts and Info